This is a suggested eight days travel itinerary for Guatemala that includes Antigua, Lake Atitlán & Tikal.

 Iglesia de Santo Tomás (Chichicastenango) |

-Tikal is the biggest and best preserved Mayan city in all of Mesoamerica.
-Tikal was the capital of a conquest state that became one of the most powerful kingdoms of the ancient Maya.
-Though monumental architecture at the site dates back as far as the 4th century BCE, Tikal reached its apogee during the Classic Period, c.
-200 to 900.
-At Tikal you will find around 3,000 structures like temples, terraces, ceremonial platforms and plazas.
+Tikal stands out as the largest and most well-preserved Mayan city in Mesoamerica.
+It served as the capital of a powerful conquest state, becoming one of the most influential kingdoms of the ancient Maya civilization.
+While some of the impressive architecture at Tikal dates back to the 4th century BCE, the city truly flourished during the Classic Period, which spanned from 200 CE to 900 CE.
+Visitors to Tikal can explore approximately 3,000 structures, including temples, terraces, ceremonial platforms, and plazas.

-Travel Tip: Some of the questions to consider before visiting Tikal would be: 1) Do you prefer to explore on your own or with a guide?; 2) Would you like to be there for sunrise or sunset?.
-Please wear right footwear to allow walking and climbing.
-Be prepared for the heat in the afternoon (wearing a cap, carrying enough water, etc.).
-Also wear a bug spray to repel the mosquitoes.
+Travel Tip: Some of the things to consider before visiting Tikal would be: 1) Do you prefer to explore on your own or with a guide?; 2) Would you like to be there for sunrise or sunset?.
+Make sure to wear appropriate shoes for walking and climbing.
+Don't forget to prepare for the afternoon heat by bringing a hat and plenty of water.
+It's also a good idea to apply bug spray to keep those pesky mosquitoes at bay.

 Great Jaguar Temple (Tikal) |